-There are several technologies available, however, a 100 Watt photovoltaic panel is a 100 Watt panel no matter what the technology.
+There are several technologies available, however, a 100 Watt photovoltaic panel is a 100 Watt panel no matter what the technology or efficiency.
 Your decisions are usually cost sensitive.
-Efficiency is essentially a matter of square inches to watts produced, a 5% difference is solar panel size doesn't matter to most installations.
+Efficiency is essentially a matter of square inches to watts produced, a 5% difference is solar panel size doesn't matter to most off-grid installations.
 However, cost does matter!
-We help you find the most cost effective solution for your budgets and plans.
+We help you find the most cost effective solution for your budget and plans.
 For this reason we do not list "packages", but design your system with without specific items and specific manufacturers in mind.
-When it comes time to finalize and cost the system out, we shop the manufacturers and distributors to find out what's most cost effective today.
+When it comes time to finalize and cost the system out, we shop the manufacturers and distributors to find out what's most cost effective.

-Making Photovoltaic panels more efficient (smaller) is the focus of considerable effort.
-The two primary methods used to concentrate light on photo voltaic systems are achieved by use of mirrors and lens.
+Making Photovoltaic panels more efficient is the focus of considerable effort.
+Solar panel size has currently found a standard of 1 meter by 2 meter.
+Large solar plants have concentrated light onto photo voltaic systems are achieved by use of mirrors and lens.

 What Output can you really expect ?

 Time of year (angle of sun and number of sunlight hours), shade, haze, clouds, rain and snow, and of course location, all affect the performance of your photovoltaic array.
 Performance logs taken over a period of years from a location a number of miles from you may not apply exactly to your location, however, they will be a good indication of what you can expect.

 Natural Resources Canada publishes irradiance information for about 3500 municipalities across Canada.

 Temperature: Photovoltaic cell efficiency improves as temperature drops, producing higher currents in cold temperatures.
 Voltage improves by 0.3 - 0.5% for every degree Celsius below 25° C.